A Color Extravaganza

 October is a pageant of color,

-celebrating the bounty of summer.
+that celebrates the bounty of Summer.

-And Jack Frost, Autumn's gentlemen caller,
+Yet, Jack Frost, Autumn's gentleman caller,

-endorsing Winter as the newcomer.
+welcoming Winter as the newcomer.

-Fall is a color extravaganza.
+boasting a color extravaganza.

-of beauty, like a poetic stanza.
+of beauty: as a poetic stanza.

-as the fairies set canopies afire.
+as fairies set green canopies afire.

-And though fledgling songbirds have taken flight,
+And although most songbirds have taken flight,

-there is still so much beauty to admire;
+Fall offers so much beauty to admire:

-for Autumn never ceases to inspire.
+Autumn colors never cease to inspire.

-The air gets chilly; each breath crisp and clean,
+The air gets chilly; each breath crisp and clean:

-and underfoot, leaves make a crackling sound.
+underfoot, dry leaves make a crackling sound.

-Crimson and orange leaves ink Summer's green;
+Crimson and orange leaves, shred Summer's green

-by brisk breezes and scattered on the ground.
+by brisk breezes, and scattered on the ground.

 Copyright © Emile Pinet | Year Posted 2020